censys/censys-python/docs/usage-cli.rst

 ``search``
 ----------

-Below we show an example of Searching from the CLI.
+Below we show an example of searching hosts from the CLI.

 .. prompt:: bash